yokurin/Swift-MVCR-iOS/README.md

 ### View (including UIViewController)
 View must implement Viewable.
 Viewable has Default Extension.
-※ View of this case is not just View like UIView etc.
+※ View is not just View like UIView etc in this case.

 ```swift